 Only eight states don't require their own flood risk disclosure.

-Lying on a disclosure document is illegal, so a buyer would have cause to sue.
+Lying on a disclosure document is illegal, so a buyer may have cause to sue you.

 A buyer could seek payment for repairs and attorney fees.
 In some cases, a buyer may attempt to reverse the sale.

-We recommend using a real estate agent or hiring a real estate attorney to guide you through your disclosures and avoid legal trouble.
+We recommend hiring a real estate agent or a real estate attorney to guide you through your disclosures and avoid legal trouble.

 The International Association of Certified Home Inspectors describes a material defect as "a specific issue with a system or component of a residential property that may have a significant, adverse impact on the value of the property or that poses an unreasonable risk to people."

-A system or component near or at the end of its life cycle is not considered to be a material defect.
+A system or component near or at the end of its life cycle is not considered a material defect.

 Why trust us